sfera-labs/knowledge-base/raspberrypi/kernel-modules-ubuntu.md

 To compile and install [any of the kernel modules for our Pi-based boards and modules](https://github.com/orgs/sfera-labs/repositories?q=kernel-module) on Ubuntu, follow the same steps described in the specific kernel module's repo, but pay attention to the following differences:

-The kernel headers are included in the package `linux-headers-raspi`, and some packages included by default in Rapberry Pi OS are not in Ubuntu, so run the following to install the requirements:
+The kernel headers are included in the package `linux-headers-raspi`, and some packages included by default in Raspberry Pi OS are not in Ubuntu, so run the following to install the requirements:

     sudo apt install git linux-headers-raspi make gcc